sonocotta/esp32-tas5805m-dac/README.md

 ### Setting and Getting DAC Mode

-TAS5805M has a bridge mode of operation, that causes both output drivers to synchronize and push out the same audio with double the power.
+TAS5805M has a bridge mode of operation, which causes both output drivers to synchronize and push out the same audio with double the power.
 In that case single speaker is expected to be connected across channels, so remember to reconnect speakers if you're changing to bridge mode.

 |   | BTL (default, STEREO) | PBTL (MONO, rougly double power) |
 |---|-----------------------|---------------------------|